petros-d/docs/cloud/deploy-code.md

 1. Tasks that are `running` will continue to execute on existing Celery Workers and will not be interrupted, unless the task does not complete within 24 hours of the code deploy.
 2. One or more autoscaling Workers will spin up to immediately start executing new tasks based on your latest code.
 These Celery Workers do not wait for your previous Workers to terminate.

 If a task does not complete within 24 hours, its Worker will be terminated.
-Airflow will mark it as a [zombie]((https://airflow.apache.org/docs/apache-airflow/stable/concepts/tasks.html#zombie-undead-tasks)) and it will retry according to the task's retry policy.
+Airflow will mark the task as a [zombie]((https://airflow.apache.org/docs/apache-airflow/stable/concepts/tasks.html#zombie-undead-tasks)) and it will retry according to the task's retry policy.
 This is to ensure that Astronomer can reliably upgrade and maintain Astronomer as a service.

 :::tip